What is a Commodity Channel Index pattern?

 How do you use the Commodity Channel Index when day trading?

-Day traders monitor charts with different candlestick patterns, looking for opportunities to buy and sell financial instruments within a day – closing out positions at the end of each day.
+Day traders monitor charts with different candlestick patterns, looking for opportunities to buy and sell financial instruments within a single day – closing out positions at the end of each day.

-There are different day trading strategies that you can use to take your position, including scalping, money flows, mean reversion, swing trading and trend trading.
+There are different day trading strategies that you can use to take your position, including scalping, money flows, mean reversion, swing and trend trading.

 Learn more about the ins and outs of day trading